devilschile2/Hardware-Target-Game-Database-DiskImages/scripts/Readme.md

   Given a cue file converts bin/cue files to iso format.
 PS2 OPL does not support cue/bin file format so conversion is required.

 ## cuebin2isoFolder.sh
-  Given a folder converts the  bin/cue files to iso format.
+  Given a folder converts the bin/cue files in that folder to iso format.
 PS2 OPL does not support cue/bin file format so conversion is required.

 ## unzipFilesInFolder